vbousquet/flexdmd/docs/README.md

 # FlexDMD
 FlexDMD is a DMD renderer extension for [Visual Pinball](https://sourceforge.net/projects/vpinball) and Pinball front-ends like [PinballY](https://github.com/mjrgh/PinballY).
-It can also be used as a drop-in replacement for [UltraDMD](https://ultradmd.wordpress.com/), solving some of its rough corners.
+It can also be used as a drop-in replacement for the great [UltraDMD](https://ultradmd.wordpress.com/) from Stephen Rakonza, solving some of its rough corners since its development seems to have stopped.

 Documentation :
 * [Features](#features)